FluBBaOfWard/NitroSwan/README.md

 	asie for info and inspiration.
 	Godzil for the boot rom stubs. https://github.com/Godzil/NewOswan lidnariq for RTC info.
+	plasturion for some BnW palettes.
-	Dwedit for help and inspiration with a lot of things.
+	Dwedit for help and inspiration with a lot of things. https://www.dwedit.org

 Fredrik Ahlström